dvdobrev/spring-boot-react-web-shop/README.md

-To start the application just clone the repository and run the docker-compose file (do "docker-compose up --build" )
+To start the application, clone the repository and run the docker-compose file (execute "docker-compose up --build").

-The URL of the app is  http://localhost:3000/
+The URL of the app is http://localhost:3000/.

-============= App description ================
+============= App Description ================

-There are two type of users - ADMIN and USER.
+There are two types of users: ADMIN and USER.

     -------Admin Role --------
-    All users have default "USER" role
+    All users have the default "USER" role.
-    The USER role can be changed to ADMIN role only manually in the database
+    The USER role can be changed to the ADMIN role only manually in the database.

-    An admin user is automatically created
+    An admin user is automatically created.

     Default admin user credentials:
     -- email: admin@gmail.com
-    -- passwod: admin
+    -- password: admin

-    An admin can make all CRUD operations to the clothes(items).
+    An admin can perform all CRUD operations on the clothes (items).

     -------User Role --------

-    After registration the user get per email a validation link.
-This link is only 10 min valid.
-Each user has to validate his registration to be able to login.
-A message is show with the validation time.
-If a user do not validate his email in 10 min, he can register again with the same email.
+    After registration, the user receives a validation link via email.
+This link is valid for only 10 minutes.
+Each user must validate their registration to be able to log in.
+A message is shown with the validation time.
+If a user does not validate their email within 10 minutes, they can register again with the same email.

-    Reguler user can do:
+    Regular users can:
-    -- buy articles, but they have to add atleast one address and his/her full name -- edit and delete there profile
+    -- purchase articles, but they must add at least one address and their full name -- edit and delete their profile
-    -- create, edit and delete their addresses
+    -- create, edit, and delete their addresses

+    After "buying" items, an invoice will be generated and can be downloaded.

-There are some routes access validations (route guards).
-But not for all urls.
+There are some route access validations (route guards), but not for all URLs.
+There are also some input validations, but not for everything.